Constructing a Toile

 Optionally, you can add a waist dart here for more shape and to take in some extra fabric, especially if you are fit and are somewhat proportional in size to people from the 1860s – as in your waist is 4 – 6 inches smaller than your chest.
 If your waist is a little on the larger side I highly recommend leaving this dart out, as it’ll just give you more fitting issues.

-Draw a line from the center of the waist, roughly squaring up, to just past the construction line from 15 1/4.
+Draw a line from the just to the right of center of the waist, roughly squaring up, to just past the construction line from 15 1/4.

 At a point just above the waistline (indicated by the dotted construction line), mark the width of the dart.
 This depends on your own measurements, but 3/4 to 1 graduated inch is a good starting point.
 Mark half of that on each side.

-Draw a line from the top of the dart, tapering through the waist, and narrowing back down to about 1/2 a graduated inch.
+Draw a line from the top of the dart, tapering through the waist, and narrowing back down to about 1/2 a graduated inch at the bottom.
 Again the exact measurements depend on your own size and preference.

 Button and Buttonhole Positions